monk-io/docs/docs/about/key-concepts.md

 :::note note

-Monk Kits can be instantiated from Monk Hub at any moment, without needing to download them, since every Monk Engine knows the contents of the Hub at all times.
+Monk Kits can be instantiated from Monk Hub at any moment, without needing to download them, since every MonkOS instance knows the contents of the Hub at all times.

 :::